 “Why are you always in a hurry?”
 Ever since in grade school, I had taken pride in being the first one to finish a note taking activity, essay writing contests, and interschool scrabble matches.
-I usually accomplish everything ahead of everybody else, including graduating college at the age of eighteen and started working a month after that.
+I usually accomplish everything ahead of everybody else, including graduating college at the age of eighteen and working a month after that.
 This is the reason why I easily get bored with things.
 I have always been craving to do something more.

 To say I’m anxious was an understatement.
 My head was already raging like a wrecking ball.
-And when the strong wind blew and the dark clouds started to gather like a battalion of soldiers ready for combat, I knew we were doomed to experience another failure like the Hugot Climb last February.
+And when the strong wind blew and dark clouds began to gather like a battalion of soldiers ready for combat, I knew we were doomed to experience another failure like the Hugot Climb last February.

-It was accessible by habal-habal and the journey would only take an hour or two, depending on the pacing of the group.
-Upon arrival on the jumpoff area, another surprise happened – the habal-habal drivers volunteered to guide us to the peak.
+It was accessible by habal-habal and the journey would only take an hour or two, depending on the pace of the group.
+Upon arrival at the jump-off, another surprise happened – the habal-habal drivers volunteered to guide us to the peak.
 We were very much delighted with the sudden turn of events.
-It raised the level of anticipation… only to arrive at the peak with nothing but a sea of clouds.
+It raised the level of anticipation… only that… we arrived at the peak with nothing but fog blocking everything that we could possibly see.
 Zero visibility.
 No view of the sea and the neighboring province of Negros.
 Everything was all white.

 While our eyes were feasting on the exquisiteness exposed in front of us, our guides pointed a nearby peak that holds a flag with it – the Kalo-kalo Peak.
-I thought they’d decline if I asked them if we could go (given that it’s starting to rain again and it’s getting late) but they agreed even if they were already shivering.
+I thought they’d decline if we asked them if we could go (given that it’s starting to rain again and it’s getting late) but they agreed even if they were already shivering.

 - From the town proper, you can either take a habal-habal to Barangay Lumpan or go to Barangay Legaspi to take the Legaspi trail (there’s an entrance fee of P50.00 and P500.00 guide fee for every five hikers).

-- Estimated budget: P500.00 J J J Enjoy!
+- Estimated budget: P500.00 Enjoy!

 PS.
 Photo credits to Chasing Potatoes, Janice Canoy and Jeff Sanchez.

 PSS.
 Thanks to Jason for e-guiding.
-WAHAHAHAHA :D :D :D